How to Access the Bank Account of a Deceased Spouse

 - Letter of Administration obtained after 1 year

 - Administrator pays all debts and distributes remaining assets according to the Intestate Succession Act

 The Intestate Succession Act will determine how the property is distributed upon death.
 This includes any bank accounts, securities, and property belonging to the deceased.
 In most cases, the property will be distributed in split shares amongst the deceased’s “heirs”, which would include his surviving family members.
 If no relatives can be found, the entire estate goes to the state.

 When a Person Dies Leaving a Will

 If a will was written, there is no need for the beneficiaries to choose an Administrator(s) and neither do they need to waive their rights to be one.
 The estate will be distributed in accordance with the will of the deceased after all debts and liabilities have been dealt with.

 For more information, you may wish to download our free guide to will-making here:

 What Happens if the Deceased has Less than $50,000 in Assets?

 In the event that the deceased has less than $50,000 in assets and no outstanding debt and liabilities, the Public Trustee’s Office may assist the next-of-kin in the distribution of the assets.
-More information can be found on the Public Trustee’s Office website.
+More information can be found in our article on having the Public Trustee administer the deceased’s estate.